"Shaping Your Story"

 Michelle is assistant professor and chair of the department of communication at PUC.
 She received bachelor’s degrees in journalism and communication from PUC and an MS in integrated marketing communications from Golden Gate University.
 Originally from Honolulu, Hawaii, Michelle lives in Angwin with her husband David and their children, Sophie and Joshua.

 A PUC graduate, Cliff earned an MFA in graphic design from Academy of Art University in San Francisco.
-He teaches graphic design at PUC and is the college’s art director.
+He teaches graphic design at PUC and was the college’s art director.
 Cliff has worked for such clients as Sun Microsystems, Hewlett-Packard, Sunset Magazine, the Napa Valley Symphony, St. Helena Hospital, and photographer John Sexton.

 DANELLE TAYLOR JOHNSTON